Grants For Marching Bands High School

 Here is a list of some of the places you can get grants for marching bands in high school.
 They also work for music programs in schools.
 This is by no means an exhaustive list but it is a great place to start your search for a music grant for your school band.
 The funds can be very useful in replacing old worn out musical instruments.

-Grants from Charitable Foundations
+Grants From Charitable Foundations

 - Mr. Holland’s Opus Foundation